 - Remove from the water bath as soon as you can safely handle them, to stop the cooking process.
 Cool to room temperature then refrigerate for a minimum of three hours.

-- Cover each ramekin with 1 1/2 tsp of white sugar, adjusting for ramekin width if needed.
+- Cover each custard with 1 1/2 teaspoons of white sugar, adjusting for ramekin width if needed.
 Brulee the tops with a kitchen torch until the sugar is caramelized.
 Top with fresh sliced strawberries and serve immediately.